 The fact that anyone can pose as a locksmith in California is also a problem in the UK, where locksmith companies are not regulated.
 This means that anyone with access to YouTube videos of locksmithing can call themselves locksmiths.

 You might be unnerved by the situation of Dan, what you can do so that this won’t happen to you is to have a professional locksmith to rely on.
-Don’t hesitate to contact Lock Doc NI, here in Lock Doc NI we employ professional and certified locksmiths.
+Don’t hesitate to contact Lock Doc NI.
+Here at Lock Doc NI, we employ only professional and certified locksmiths.
 We provide a variety of services like commercial, business, and auto locksmithing.
+Our auto locksmiths in Belfast are experienced and prepared with needed tools to finish the job and our emergency locksmiths in Belfast are always ready for any situation.